tenet-ac-za/safire.ac.za-website/content/technical/resources/configuring-simplesamlphp-to-use-azure.md

 Per _fig 1.2_, to finalise the set-up of the internal SP's bilateral trust relationship, you will need to copy the SAML 2.0 IdP Metadata you set up in step 2 above from your SimpleSAMLphp's _Federation tab_ into the _saml20-idp-remote.php_ file.
 You will also need to copy your SAML 2.0 SP metadata for your internal-sp into the _saml20-sp-remote.php_ file.

-With the above correctly configured, you can now go to SimpleSAMLphp's Test page and use your ‘internal-sp' to authenticate to your Azure AD IdP.
+With the above correctly configured, you can now go to SimpleSAMLphp's Test page and use your ‘internal-sp' to authenticate to your Entra ID IdP.

-You should now see attributes returned from both Azure, and the Auth Proc filters you configured in step 7.
+You should now see attributes returned from both Entra ID, and the Auth Proc filters you configured in step 7.

 # Other examples